Settings file#

 Example path: /home/pi/welcome_image.bmp.

-If welcome image path is set, this will override the text message.
+If welcome_image is set, it overrides the text message.

 system#